ketakisahasrabudhe/combined_deduplication/README.md

    * **Category**: Exact match only, since categories are expected to be standardized.

 **Weighted aggregation**:
-   Each feature similarity is multiplied by a weight (e.g., title: 0.45, attributes: 0.35, brand: 0.15, category: 0.05).
+   Each feature similarity is multiplied by a weight (eg: title: 0.45, attributes: 0.35, brand: 0.15, category: 0.05).
 These are normalized to sum to 1.
 Final score is:

    ```
    final_score = Σ (feature_similarity × feature_weight)